-This RFA provides funding for eligible applicants located throughout the District of Columbia's eight (8) wards identified as Community Prevention Networks (CPNs), community-based organizations, and/or non-profit organizations focused on substance use prevention, to develop and implement a combination of an evidence-based intervention and environmental strategies (from the list provided in Attachment H) to prevent and/or delay the onset of alcohol, tobacco and other drug use.
+This RFA provides funding for eligible applicants located in ward three (3) and/or ward four (4) in the District of Columbia identified as Community Prevention Networks (CPNs), community-based organizations, and/or non-profit organizations focused on substance use prevention, to develop and implement a combination of an evidence-based intervention and environmental strategies (from the list provided in Attachment H) to prevent and/or delay the onset of alcohol, tobacco and other drug use.

 The COVID-19 pandemic has had a significant effect on communities across the United States.
 Youth between the ages of (0-25) have been impacted by the ways in which their daily lives have been altered drastically.
 (CDC 2022).
 The COVID-19 pandemic has been associated with established risk factors for adolescent substance use, including social isolation, boredom, grief, trauma, and stress (Brener et al. 2022).
-As we are operating in a post quarantine phase of the pandemic, and while the impact of the pandemic has yet to be fully realized, the need for ensuring that youth and transitional aged youth have positive alternatives to engaging in substance use is critical.
+As we are operating in a post quarantine phase of the pandemic, and while the impact of the pandemic has yet to be fully realized, the need for ensuring that youth and transitional aged youth have positive alternatives to engaging in susbtance use is critical.